Sean Payton demands his QB have an iron grip of his offense. Russell Wilson couldn't, so he'll be out of Denver

 Perfection.

-When you get past the very consequential matter of Wilson’s contract, perfection is the word that should resonate most loudly in his benching on Wednesday.
+When you get past the very consequential matter of Wilson’s contract, "perfection" is the word that should resonated loudest in his benching Wednesday.
 From the day Payton was hired, his aim at quarterback was to achieve what he enjoyed for 15 years with Drew Brees.
-Namely, recreate a quarterback who knew the multitude of layers in his offense, and who could recite them with speed and detail from the first page to the last.
+Namely, recreate a quarterback who knew the multitude of layers in his offense and who could recite them with speed and detail from the first page to the last.
 And most important, step out on gameday and operate every nuance of the scheme with the precision of the Vienna Philharmonic.

 This is what he had in New Orleans with Brees, a player who was so maniacal in his film study and mastery of Payton’s system, new quarterbacks would come into the organization and get steamrolled in their positional meetings.
 In Brees’ mind, when you walked into that quarterbacks room you needed to know everything about the offense and keep up with that week’s installation.
 If you didn’t, you were getting left behind.
 It was a practice that was often so ruthless, former Saints quarterbacks coach Joe Lombardi held extra tutoring sessions with players without Brees in attendance so that he could teach at a more forgiving pace.